Akashdtech/Web-scraping-BeautifulSoup/README.md

 How to Use:

     Clone this repository and ensure Python is installed.
-    Install the required libraries if not already installed: pip install requests beautifulsoup4 pandas
+    Install the required libraries if not already installed - pip install requests beautifulsoup4 pandas

 Run the script: